sarg3nt/certified-kubernetes-security-specialist/Cliff Notes.md

 1. RequestReceived: After receive before any work
 1. ResponseStarted: Applicable to long running tasks like `watch`
 1. ResponseComplete: When all requested data is sent
-1. Panic: If there was an error
+1. Panic: If there was an error.

 We can manage what is recorded with audit policies audit-policy.yaml